 After dinner the bride and groom played a quick game of croquet.
 This quintessentially British game has to be one of the most bizarre.
 Watching a bride whack a ball with a mallet whilst in her beautiful wedding dress was a first!

 Now on to the best part of the day; the speeches!
 Out of the hundreds of weddings I have photographed, this has to be the most embarrassed I have ever seen a groom.
 I got some great photos of Tom at the top table squirming as the best man revealed some hilarious stories.
 As he recalled past moments, Tom had a beer in one hand and buried his face in the other.
-William Cecil Stamford wedding photography has never been so much fun.
+Taking photos of the speeches has never been so fun!
 Luckily, Anna didn’t seem to mind as she was laughing the whole way through.
 I’m pretty sure that the groom had to look over at one point just to check if they were still married!
 I love taking natural photos with real emotion, read more about my photographic style.

 Despite the persistent rain, Anna and Tom’s wedding was fantastic and a pleasure to photograph from start to finish.
 With incredibly well maintained gardens, the possibilities for William Cecil wedding photography are endless.
 I can’t wait to be back in Stamford again soon taking more pictures.
 For more of my work take a look at featured weddings.